Alan I. Green, MD

 Neuroscience of Psychiatric Disorders

-Alan I. Green, M.D. is the Raymond Sobel Professor of Psychiatry, Professor of Molecular and Systems Biology, and Chairman of the Department of Psychiatry at Geisel School of Medicine at Dartmouth.
+Alan I. Green, M.D. is the Raymond Sobel Professor of Psychiatry, Professor of Molecular and Systems Biology, and Chair of the Department of Psychiatry at Geisel School of Medicine at Dartmouth.

 Director, Dartmouth SYNERGY, The Dartmouth Clinical and Translational Science Institute.

 He received his B.A. from Columbia College and his M.D. degree from the Johns Hopkins University School of Medicine.
 Following an internship in medicine at the Beth Israel Hospital in Boston, he was a research associate at the National Institute of Mental Health and was Director of Biomedical Research at the Special Action Office for Drug Abuse Prevention in the Executive Office of the President.
 He did his psychiatry residency and a clinical research fellowship at the Harvard-based Massachusetts Mental Health Center.
 He joined the Harvard faculty in 1984 and was Director of the Commonwealth Research Center at Harvard Medical School from 1987 until 2002.
 He joined the Geisel School of Medicine's Department of Psychiatry as Professor and Chairman in November 2002, and he became Director of Dartmouth SYNERGY in 2012.
 He has been a highly productive and active investigator, has received peer-reviewed funding throughout his career, has mentored over 45 trainees, and is the author of more than 300 papers and abstracts.

 Dr. Green has been the primary research mentor for over 45 predoctoral and postdoctoral trainees.
 At present, he is the primary mentor for a number of junior investigators, post-doctoral research fellows, graduate students, and undergraduates.